-Pine Mountain, Ga., captures all the charm of a small Southern town, all the excitement and amenities of a city and all the friendly faces you can imagine just waiting to share their area with stoppers-by.
+Pine Mountain, Ga., captures all the charm of a small Southern town, all the excitement and amenities of a city, and all the friendly faces you can imagine.
 Known for its quaint shops, history and Southern cooking, the area is a vacationer's dream.

 Originally named Chipley, the town began in 1882 when the railroad spread to Pine Mountain from Columbus.
 The Pine Mountain area has emerged into a primary tourism location, greatly due to the efforts of President Franklin Roosevelt and Callaway Gardens' Cason Callaway.